onecompiler/tutorials/java/control-statements/loops.md

 ## While

 While is also used to iterate a set of statements based on a condition.
-Usually while is preferred when number of iterations is not known in advance.
+Usually while is preferred when number of iterations are not known in advance.

 ### Syntax